JuliaAI/MLJ.jl/doc/adding_new_models.md

 the tightest common type of elements of `Xtable`, and `Xtable` is any table supported by Tables.jl.

+Other convenience methods provided by MLJBase for handling tabular data are: `selectrows`, `selectcols`, `schema` (for extracting the size, names and eltypes of a table) and `table` (for materializing an abstract matrix, or named tuple of vectors, as a table matching a given prototype).
+Query the doc-strings for details.

 In those special cases where the return type `Special` of `coerce` is not an an an `AbstractMatrix` (with rows corresponding to patterns and columns corresponding to features) or a table supported by Tables.jl,